 Simple and Easy to Install

-Of course, we are talking about a basic lift kit that would enable you to do light off roading, but if you have something more extravagant in mind, or really want to tower above fellow truckers you may be better suited with a heavier lift kit.
+Of course, we are talking about a basic lift kit that would enable you to do light off roading, but if you have something more extravagant in mind, or really want to tower above fellow truckers you are going to want to go for a beefier lift kit.

 The video below shows a Wulf suspension lift being installed on a 1999 Ford Ranger.